slchorne/apibrowser/README.md

 > You can't, you won't, don't

-The unfortunate part to this problem is that you need to learn a bit about how NIOS works and how to admin the syatem, but the short answer is that Address are **read only** synthetic objects.
+The unfortunate part to this problem is that you need to learn a bit about how NIOS works and how to admin the system, but the short answer is:

+> Address are **read only** synthetic objects.

 They only exist because some other object (E.g a HOST or a FIXED ADDRESS) has an IP address.

-Addresses, PTR records etc are usually auto generated from the data in some other object.
+Addresses, PTR records, etc are usually auto generated from the data in some other object.
 Thus you create the other object, not the address directly.

 ## Adding an object